KingEdwardI/Greenhouse_Nine_v1/CONTRIBUTING.md

 2. Navigate to your component story
 3. Verify all variants and props work correctly
 4. Test interactions and edge cases

+### Pre-commit Checks

+Before each commit, the following automated checks run:

+1. **ESLint**: TypeScript linting with strict rules and code style enforcement
+2. **Prettier**: Code formatting verification

+These checks ensure code quality and consistent formatting.
+If checks fail, commits are blocked until issues are resolved.
+Run `pnpm run lint` and `pnpm run format` to fix issues automatically.

 ## Questions?